SBNSoftware/sbncode/sbnanalysis/README.md

 dependencies are required to read art ROOT files, which are most easily configured using [ups](https://cdcvs.fnal.gov/redmine/projects/ups/wiki).

+A shell script which installs sbncode (and sbnanalysis) in a new mrb working area is provided in `env`.

-For example, to configure an environment for reading SBND or MicroBooNE files on a host with CVMFS access:
+To set things up manually, start by configuring an environment for reading SBND or MicroBooNE files on a host with CVMFS access:

     source /cvmfs/sbnd.opensciencegrid.org/products/sbnd/setup_sbnd.sh
     source /cvmfs/uboone.opensciencegrid.org/products/setup_uboone.sh
     source /cvmfs/icarus.opensciencegrid.org/products/icarus/setup_icarus.sh

 Then setup your favorite, non-conflicting, <sbnd/icarus/uboone>code releases.
-Then do:
+Then set up the appropriate versions of gallery, cmake, and jsoncpp, e.g.:

     setup gallery v1_06_04 -q e14:prof:nu
     setup cmake v3_9_0